 There is no space for details here, but clearly this subjectification of meaning, is a process that has deepened and accelerated vastly over the last few hundred years so far as Western civilization goes.

-In the late Middle ages Thomas Aquinas declared, contra St Augustine, that rational knowledge was utterly useless in matters of faith and spiritual knowledge, not even for the first few rungs on the ladder.
-Man’s rational faculties could give him knowledge of the natural world alone.
-So for Aquinus true knowledge is dependent on faith guided by the scriptures.
-In the protestant reformation Luther declared that all external acts mediated by the church were essentially useless, salvation was a matter of individual faith alone.
-Then as science advanced, at the very same time a current of deep scepticism about the possibility of true knowledge developed, beginning with Kant.
-For Kant all knowledge is merely a reflection of the structures within the human mind.
-For Schopenhauer all rational structures of knowledge are simply superstructures built on deep instinctive drives which are actually controlling everything.
+In the late Middle ages Thomas Aquinas declared that man’s rational faculties could give him knowledge of the natural world alone; although such knowledge comes from the light of Reason implanted by God its sphere is limited.
+So for Aquinus complete knowledge is dependent on faith guided by the scriptures.
+If the scriptures were to be questioned then the very basis of knowledge was too.
+The next generation of theologians produced William of Ockham who made the existing nominalist strand in medieval philosophy much more influential.
+Nominalism denies that there are universal rational forms in either the platonic or aristotelian sense.
+To discern a category, eg humanity, that exists in many individual examples, is always and necessarily merely a subjective convention of naming – at best something with pragmatic usefulness.
+Later, in the protestant reformation Luther declared that all external acts mediated by the church were essentially useless, salvation was a matter of individual faith alone.
+Here great pressure is placed on the individual’s own unaided faithful understanding of scriptures.
+It is a religious praxis of interiority, of subjectivity.
+Then as science advanced, and divine revelation receded in importance – to be replaced by pragmatic, empirical notions of truth about the objective world – at the very same time a current of deep scepticism about the possibility of true, or complete philosophical knowledge developed.
+Most notably, for Kant all knowledge is merely a reflection of the structures within the human mind.
+For Schopenhauer, building on Kant, all rational structures of knowledge are simply superstructures built on deep instinctive drives which are actually controlling everything.
 Postmodern philosophy has built on this existential legacy and refined it to the point where all claims of knowledge about objective meaning and purpose are seen as moves in a game of power.

 Some modern cognitive scientists have come to a similar position and acknowledged a debt to Plato, particularly the Canadian thinker and cognitive scientist (he is also a mindfulness teacher) John Vervake.
 Much of Vervaeke’s teaching is based around the idea of there being four different dimensions or modes of cognition: propositional, procedural, perspectival, participatory.
 The last of these makes clear that to fully know something you must participate in it.
 The splitting of subject and object employed in propositional knowledge is useful but limiting.